soumyadiptabanerjee/Temperature-Convertor/README.md

 # Temperature-Convertor uses javascript to change temperature from celcius to farenhite and vice versa.
-Here bootstrap, css is also used.
+Here bootstrap, css is also used for responsiveness and styling.